 Other birds making their presence known all too well at this time of year are the Rooks, congregating in large numbers on the bare tops of trees.
 Their signature tune, a ‘kaah-kaah-kaah’ greets the early morning or evening walker who disturbs their roost with such a cacophony of sound which seems to increase in volume even long after you pass by.
 Meanwhile their larger relatives, the Carrion crow distinguished by their larger size and seen usually in ones, twos or threes become frequent visitors to the garden, squabbling over scraps.
 Like the Rooks they also descend on fields to feast on earthworms and insects foolhardy enough to emerge on the bare soil after rain.

 This month star creepy-crawly is the woodlouse.
 Yet another unassuming hero squashed underfoot far too often.
 The primitive land invertebrates which crawled out of the sea would have looked much like woodlice which are in fact related to crabs and lobsters.
 Unlike insects with three pairs of legs, woodlice have seven pairs.
 There are at least 40 species in Britain.
 Around these parts the Pill bug is common which can roll into a ball when danger threatens.
 All woodlice are recyclers of one kind or another, breaking down organic matter.
 They are active all year but prefer the dark and require damp conditions such as leaf cover or under the compost heap.
-Young woodlice replicas of their parents take up to 2 years to grown into adults.
+Young woodlice replicas of their parents take up to two years to grown into adults.

 As always, no doubt, a considerable amount of mistletoe will be again hung above doorways this Christmas.
 Strange how comfortable we are mixing Pagan with Christian rituals.
 In medieval times mistletoe was burnt to enhance the fertility of the soil, used as a herbal cure-all and worn by women who believed it possessed aphrodisiac qualities.
 These customs all but died out during puritan times but were rekindled by the rise in the 17th century of the modern druidic cults and their dubious associated practices.
 Charles Dickens in Pickwick Papers encouraged Victorians to adopt a wholly more acceptable custom of hanging sprigs around their houses and stealing no more than a kiss beneath one.
 The demise of orchards in the country means that most mistletoe is nowadays imported from France.
 In Herefordshire, where it still flourishes on apples, hawthorn and lime trees, locals now propagate it but as is the case generally most occurrences are still down to the unconscious endeavours of the eponymous Mistle-thrush and other birds, which having fed on the berries uses rough bark to scrape the surplus gelatinous glue stuck to its beak and in so doing deposits the seed in a crevice.